MonoMPC: Monocular Vision Based Navigation with Learned Collision Model and Risk-Aware Model Predictive Control: Main Algorithmic Results

+This section presents our approach for learning a probabilistic collision model \(d(\mathbf{u}, \mathbf{o})\) which quantifies the worst-case obstacle clearance along a given trajectory.
+We model it as a Gaussian random variable with mean $\mu_{\boldsymbol{\theta}}(\mathbf{u}, \mathbf{o})$ and variance $\sigma_{\boldsymbol{\theta}}(\mathbf{u}, \mathbf{o})$, both of which are designed as feed-forward neural networks parameterized by weight $\boldsymbol{\theta}$.Our design choice captures observation noise in $\mathbf{o}$, primarily arising from depth or point-cloud estimates of the vision foundation model \cite{chua2018deep}.
 The detailed architecture is shown in Fig.~\ref{fig:vanilla_nll_pipeline}.
 It consists of a pre-trained depth estimator that takes in RGB image and produces a depth-map.
 The depth-map is converted to a 2D point cloud and passed through PointNet++ \cite{NIPS2017_d8bf84be} to get a feature embedding.
 We concatenate PointNet++ features with the initial state to get the full observation vector $\mathbf{o}$, which is then passed along with control sequence $\mathbf{u}$ to a Multi-Layer Perceptron (MLP) to get $\mu_{\boldsymbol{\theta}}(\mathbf{u}, \mathbf{o})$ and $\sigma_{\boldsymbol{\theta}}(\mathbf{u}, \mathbf{o})$.
 Both PointNet++ and MLP are trained in end-to-end manner using the following negative log-likelihood (NLL) function.

 where $d_{gt}$ represents the ground-truth worst-case obstacle clearance along a given trajectory.
-We explain how these are obtained in Section \ref{validation}.
+We explain how these are obtained in Section~\ref{validation}.

-\subsection{Learning the Collision Model:The Down-Stream Task-Aware Approach}
+\subsection{Learning the Collision Model: The Down-Stream Task-Aware Approach}

 The core limitation of training with just the baseline NLL loss \eqref{nll_loss} is that the supervision on variance is rather weak since there is no ground truth variance available.
 Moreover, the training process is unaware of how its predictions are leveraged by the downstream task.
 Depending on how the training proceeds, the trained model can be either under-confident (high-variance) or overconfident(low-variance).
 For example, consider a scene where the actual $d_{gt}$ signifies a collision-free scenario.
 That is $h(d_{gt}) = -d_{gt}+d_0\leq 0$.
-Now, imagine that for this situation, the network of Fig.\ref{fig:vanilla_nll_pipeline} predicts a $\mu_{\boldsymbol{\theta}}(\mathbf{u}, \mathbf{o})$ which is very close to $d_{gt}$ but the variance is unreasonably higher.
+Now, imagine that for this situation, the network of Fig.~\ref{fig:vanilla_nll_pipeline} predicts a $\mu_{\boldsymbol{\theta}}(\mathbf{u}, \mathbf{o})$ which is very close to $d_{gt}$ but the variance is unreasonably higher.
 In such a case, the collision-free scenario will be incorrectly assigned high-risk due to uncertainty stemming from a higher variance.